gargmegham/Portfolio-V1/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Megham Garg'
-subtitle: 'I like to build solutions and learn new skills.'
+subtitle: 'I like to build solutions as a pro problem solver and some of his favourite things to do into are playing sports, building products and hunting skills.'
 buttonText: 'Get In Touch'
 ---

-I'm currently working as a freelance developer with multiple firms from all across the globe.
-TranZact, ComplianceOn, Mortle are some of my clients.
-I'm also in the process of building my own products that people can use to increase their productivity.
-Next thing I want to get into and learn is AR gadgets.
+I provide freelance software development services for the living where me and my small team helps small sized startups who are looking to launch the MVP within an year.